Free shipping to the US on orders over $150

 Note: the flour included in this photo is for the gyoza wrappers.
 It is not needed for the filling portion of the recipe.

 Chop the cabbage and Chinese chives into small pieces using a knife or food processor.
-You want to chop them as finely as possible so that they distribute evenly into the filling.
+Chop them as finely as possible to ensure even distribution in the filling.

 3) Making the Filling

-In a large mixing bowl, combine the ground pork, vegetables, and seasonings listed except for the sesame oil.
-Use a wooden spoon or your hands to mix the ingredients together until well combined and a little sticky.
-After mixing, allow the filling to rest, covered, for 15 minutes.
+In a large mixing bowl, combine the ground pork, vegetables, and seasonings listed, except for the sesame oil.
+Use a wooden spoon or your hands to mix the ingredients together until well combined and slightly sticky.
+After mixing, cover the filling and allow it to rest for 15 minutes.

 4) Shaping the Gyoza

 Take a gyoza wrapper and place it in the palm of your hand.
-Take about a tablespoon of the gyoza filling and place it slightly towards the upper half of the wrapper.
-Pinch the ends of the wrapper together, using your thumb and forefinger.
-Start with folding the ends together, and creating pleats as you close the gyoza.
-It is easiest to put a little pressure on the wrapper with your middle finger, to ensure that the filling does not ooze out of the gyoza.
-If you find difficulty folding the gyoza, you can try using a little less filling at first.
+Spoon about a tablespoon of the gyoza filling onto the upper half of the wrapper.
+Pinch the ends of the wrapper together using your thumb and forefinger.
+Begin by folding the ends together and create pleats as you close the gyoza.
+Apply gentle pressure with your middle finger to ensure the filling stays inside the gyoza.
+If you find it difficult to fold the gyoza, try using a little less filling at first.

 5) Pan-frying the Gyoza

 Place the gyoza into a hot frying pan with some cooking oil.
-Cook over medium heat for about 1 minute, or until the bottoms of the gyoza become a bit golden brown, then add 100ml water and cover the gyoza.
-Steam them for about 3-4 minutes or until the water has almost fully evaporated.
-At this point, you want to remove the lid and add a bit of sesame oil (about 1 tbsp per 10 gyoza), to finish browning the bottoms.
+Cook over medium heat for about 1 minute, or until the bottoms of the gyoza become slightly golden brown.
+Then, add 100ml of water and cover the gyoza.
+Steam them for about 3-4 minutes, or until the water has almost fully evaporated.
+At this point, remove the lid and add a bit of sesame oil (about 1 tbsp per 10 gyoza) to finish browning the bottoms.

 6) Serving the Gyoza